MeZRua/mezrua.github.io/_pages/about.md

 **If you have any suitable positions, feel free to contact [me](mailto:cs.mzr@my.cityu.edu.hk).**	My resume can be found [here](https://mezrua.github.io/files/CV.pdf).

-I'm a fourth-year PhD student under the supervision of [Dr. XU Weitao](https://www.weitaoxu.com/) in the Department of Computer Science, City University of Hong Kong.
+I'm a final-year PhD student under the supervision of [Dr. XU Weitao](https://www.weitaoxu.com/) in the Department of Computer Science, City University of Hong Kong.
 I'm a member of [Smart Sensing and Mobile Computing Lab (S2MC)](http://s2mc.site/index.html).
 I also work closely with [Dr. CAO Xuanyu](http://eexcao.people.ust.hk/) (ECE in HKUST) and [Dr. SONG Linqi](https://sites.google.com/site/aisquaredlab/about-us/linqi) (CS in CityU).
 Prior to this, I got my B.Eng. and B.Econ. degree in Computer Science and Financial Engineering at the Wu Yuzhang Honors College, [Sichuan University](http://www.scu.edu.cn/).
 I also worked as the Quantitave Researcher Intern in one hedge fund and as the AI engineer intern at Huawei 2012 Labs before.

 My research interests include distributed machine learning (system), distributed optimization methods and quantitative research.